meilisearch/documentation/guides/introduction/quick_start_guide.md

 - The body part of the page adds both `searchbox` and `hits` elements.
   `instant-meilisearch` adds the search bar and search results in these elements.
 - `<scripts src="..">` tags are [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)'s that imports libraries needed to run `instant-meilisearch`.
-- The Javascript part is where you customize `instant-meilisearch`.
+- The JavaScript part is where you customize `instant-meilisearch`.

 To use `instant-meilisearch` using `npm` or `yarn` please visit [instant-meilisearch](https://github.com/meilisearch/instant-meilisearch).

 :::

-::: tab VueJs
+::: tab Vue.js

-The following code sample uses [VueJS](https://vuejs.org/) framework.
+The following code sample uses [Vue.js](https://vuejs.org/) framework.

 ```html
 <!DOCTYPE html>